JonDub/TeamviewerCodeTest/README.md

 ## Building

 This application is configured to build with Gradle.
-Building thie application prior to Dockerizing is *NOT* requried.
-You can directly go to the Docker Compose section to containerize this application.
+Building thie application prior to Dockerizing is requried in order to deploy to a container.

 To build the application, you must first set the properties for the database in the file: /src/test/java/resources/application.properties to connect to your Postgres database.
 With the correct settings, you can run the following command from a command window to build the project.
 Building